-An otherworldly romance full of fairies, demons and princes, Wagner’s seldom staged first opera brings fantasy and whimsy to the stage.
+An otherworldly romance full of fairies, demons and princes, Wagner’s seldom produced first opera brings fantasy and whimsy to the stage.

 Hell hath no fury like the fires that consume abuser and womanizer Don Giovanni in this tale of retribution.

-A brand new adaptation of Mozart’s Così fan tutte, directed by Eric Einhorn.
+A brand new adaptation of Mozart’s Così fan tutte.

 Join us for a fun sing-along performance of The Sound of Music, featuring William Burden, who plays Captain Georg von Trapp in Glimmerglass’ production.

 Grammy Award-winning singer, violinist and banjo player Rhiannon Giddens partners with multi-instrumentalist Francesco Turrisi to present a concert featuring works from their new album “there is no Other.”

 Introducing a new dramatic song cycle by Laura Karpman and Kelley Rourke.

 Attempts at religious extermination form the backdrop to Rinaldo (the Crusades) and The Sound of Music (the Holocaust).
 As we survey today’s world stage, what lessons can we learn from history?